 EHSC P6385/6 Principles of Genetics and the Environment I and II

-|Research||Can conduct independent research in Biomedical Informatics.Can formulate a hypothesis, design a suitable experiment, and carry it out with sensitivity to ethical standards.||BINF G6001 Projects In Biomedical Informatics
+|Research||Can conduct independent research in Biomedical Informatics.Can formulate a hypothesis, design a suitable experiment, and carry it out with sensitivity to ethical standards.||BINF G6001 Projects in Biomedical Informatics

-BINF G6002 Research Methods in Biomedical Informatics
+BINF G9001 Doctoral Research in Biomedical Informatics

 CMBS G4010 Responsible Conduct of Research and Related Policy Issues

 |Teaching||Can prepare educational materials, deliver lectures, and evaluate students.||BINF G8010 Teaching Experience|

 |Colloquia||Is familiar with investigators, institutions, projects, methods and theories in the field locally and at other institutions.||BINF G4099 Research Seminar; BINF G8001 Readings|

 All doctoral and postdoctoral students are required to take CMBS G4010 Responsible Conduct of Research and Related Policy Issues during the Spring semester of their first year in the program.
 The ethics course satisfies a National Institutes of Health requirement.

 All doctoral and postdoctoral students are required to participate in the teaching activities of the department, serving as a teaching assistant (TA) for up to two different courses (two year postdoctoral research fellows are only required to TA one course).
 TA preferences are solicited from both students and faculty in the Spring, with the Training Committee making final assignments based on departmental need.
 To fulfill the TA requirement, students enroll in BINF G8010 MPhil Teaching Experience for 2 points for each semester in which they TA.